pepkit/BiocProject/README.md

 # Description of the BiocProject package

-The `BiocProject` class is a [Bioconductor](https://www.bioconductor.org/)-oriented project management class.
+The `BiocProject` package is a [Bioconductor](https://www.bioconductor.org/)-oriented project management package.
 It wraps the generic [pepr](http://code.databio.org/pepr/) R package for project metadata. `BiocProject` allows you to read in project metadata and data for an entire project with a single line of `R` code.

 ### Quick start: